goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 These days, any person can fire up an AI coding harness and ask it to generate an application top-to-bottom in minutes, without any clue of how it works.
 The sausage factory is erected, they see the pigs go in and sausages come out, and are satisfied with the results without any notion of the nasty business conducted within its walls.

-Unless you specify the technology, the LLM attached to the harness will likely [generate a React application in TypeScript](https://alphathena.com/llm-framework-selection-why-react-wins-by-default/).
+For example, unless you specify the technology, the LLM attached to the harness will likely [generate a React application in TypeScript](https://alphathena.com/llm-framework-selection-why-react-wins-by-default/).
 This is purely because training data skewed towards technologies that were popular at the time the model was developed.

 While you could argue that a React application is not a bad choice from the LLM, my argument is that this is not a choice at all.
 It’s the roll of a loaded die masquerading as intention.
 And this is only the first of hundreds or thousands of such ‘decisions’ that will remain opaque to the person driving the harness.

 Thanks to the speed at which they churn out code, widespread use of AI tools compressed implementation timelines.
 Everything happens faster, so much so that people now struggle to keep up with the changes.
 And by making design decisions from a probability pool rather than careful consideration of the problem, they prevent understanding from even forming.

+We are [automating away learning in the name of efficiency](https://www.theatlantic.com/magazine/archive/2013/11/the-great-forgetting/309516/).
+The lasting impact of this on employee skills and satisfaction, or on the health of the job market and the companies themselves, is yet to be appreciated in full.
+But without the proper safeguards, one thing is becoming apparent: LLMs produce code that becomes legacy, not in a matter of years, but within months or even weeks of shipping.

-Offloading cognition to an AI is not a problem if you intend to create a throwaway application, something that solves a concrete problem, or to demonstrate that a particular component can be built.
+Now, offloading cognition to an AI is not a problem if you intend to create a throwaway application, something that solves a concrete problem for a handful of people, or to demonstrate that a specific solution can be built.

-The problem is only relevant when you decide to use it to create a one-of-a-kind system you commit to maintain in perpetuity, one that is so complex it requires a team of specialists to help you along.
+The problem is only relevant when you decide to use it to create a one-of-a-kind, high-stakes system you commit to maintain in perpetuity, one that is so complex it requires a team of specialists to help you along.

 Outsourcing the responsibility for select components of a system is a common thing.
 Teams evaluate these tradeoffs every time they have to make _buy vs. build_ decisions.
 Few would agree that building your own database or authentication system from scratch is the responsible thing to do when your core business is, say, selling second-hand books online.

-So you pick your vendors carefully, knowing the particular problem they address has been so thoroughly solved you don’t need to worry about solving it yourself and risk doing a poor job of it.
+So you reach out to a specialist, knowing this particular problem has been so thoroughly solved you don’t need to worry about approaching it yourself and do a poor job of it.

-It’s one thing to own a car that you bought and use to get to work or drive casually around.
-You are under no obligation to understand the functioning of its engine, or how torque and rotations per minute translate to speed.[^engine] When things break, you are not expected to make any repairs, or manufacture replacement parts.
+It’s one thing to buy a car that you only use to get to work or drive casually around.
+You are under no obligation to understand the functioning of its engine, or know how torque and rotations per minute translate to speed.[^engine] When things break, you are not expected to make any repairs, or manufacture replacement parts.
 The world is full of people who can do it for you.

 [^engine]: Which, to be honest, I don’t.